Raymond Barre: Premiership

 Seven months later, while mostly unknown at that time, President Giscard d'Estaing appointed him Prime Minister and Minister of Economy and Finance.
 He presented him to the French people as "the best economist in France" (meilleur économiste de France).
 Under the Fifth Republic, he was the only person to hold these two offices at the same time.
 He left the ministry of Economy and Finance in 1978 but stayed as Prime minister until the defeat of Giscard d'Estaing at the 1981 presidential election.

 At the head of the cabinet, he was faced with the conflict which divided the parliamentary majority between the "Giscardians" and the neo-Gaullist Rally for the Republic (RPR) led by his predecessor Jacques Chirac.
 The right majority unexpectedly won the 1978 legislative election.

 Barre was primarily confronted with an economic crisis.
 He advocated numerous complex, strict policies ("Barre Plans").
 The first Barre plan emerged on 22 September 1976, with a priority to stop inflation.
 It included a 3-month price freeze; a reduction in the value-added tax; wage controls; salary controls; a reduction of the growth in the money supply; and increases in the income tax, automobile taxes, luxury taxes and bank rates.
 There were measures to restore the trade balance and support the growth of the economy and employment.
 Oil imports, whose price had shot up, were limited.
 There was special aid to exports, and an action fund was set up to aid industries.
 There was increased financial aid to farmers, who were suffering from a drought, and for social security.
-The package was not very popular but was pursued with vigor.
+The package was not very popular but was pursued with vigour.

-In the face of trade union opposition, he did not use diplomatic language.
+He did not use diplomatic language in the face of trade union opposition.
 Instead, he mocked "the bearers of banners" (les porteurs de pancartes) and he exhorted "instead of grousing, you should work hard".